 Related: Best 4K TV round up

-The stand serves a few purposes.
+The stand is serves a few purposes.
 Rip off the cloth cover panel and you’ll find the stand houses the TV’s subwoofer (8cm, ported) and connections (four HDMI).
-The stand can also be collapsed for wall-mounting using the common VESA system.
+Collapse the stand (the bottom can be detached, the rest folds in) and it can also serve as the TV’s built-in wall mount, compatible with the common VESA system.

 Sony wants to eliminate that disconnect with this screen-shaking approach, and that wasn't possible before the company started playing with (very thin) OLED panels.
 I'd be concerned about this impacting the longevity of the screen, but Sony says it has run extensive tests and they're confident it won't damage the panel.